Overview of Maltese

-Collapsed trachea in dogs: is a respiratory condition that is common in smaller dogs, (such as the Maltese) due to the structure of their faces.
+Collapsed trachea in dogs: is a respiratory condition that is common in smaller breeds, (such as the Maltese) due to the structure of their faces.
 The trachea (also known as the windpipe) is composed of cartilage.
-If the cartilage weakens, the structure will flatten and your dog may develop breathing difficulties.
+If the cartilage rings weaken, the structure will flatten and your dog may develop breathing difficulties.